-You have told us that having a regular break from caring, that can sometimes be very demanding and stressful, helps you to 'recharge your batteries'.
-You said that it also gives you time to spend with any other children you have, who sometimes miss out because of the demands of their disabled brother/sister.
+You have told us that having a regular break from caring helps you to 'recharge your batteries'.
+You said that it also gives you time to spend with any other children you have, who sometimes miss out because of the demands of their disabled brother or sister.

 There is a lot of evidence that shows that families with a disabled child are more likely to break up, and that this is often caused by the demands of caring for their child.

 Short breaks can help to strengthen the resilience of families, giving them the strength to get through the more difficult times and to keep going together as a family.

 We are committed to supporting vulnerable families and keeping them out of crisis, and children out of local authority care.

 Like all children, disabled children need to be with other children to make new friends, play and have fun.
 This helps them develop their social skills – learning how to behave in a group with other children that is not as formal as when they are at school.
 It can also support their independence.

 It also gives children the chance to try new activities, and by doing so to discover their potential.
 When we fund short breaks, we aim to ensure that children have a positive experience that they enjoy and that they will want to come back again.